0xrutvij/MLfinalProject/README.md

 **Files in this Project:**

-    dataProc - This is a preliminary analysis of the data, including histograms and simple curve fitting.
+    dataProc - This is a preliminary analysis of the data, including histograms and simple curve fitting. perceptron - Creates a perceptron model using batch gradient descent with RMSprop.

 **Sources:**